tillt/KompleteSynthesia/README.md

 ![Komplete Synthesia](site/images/KompleteSynthesia.png)

 Detects a Native Instruments keyboard controller USB device.
 Listens on the "LoopBe" MIDI input interface port.
 Notes received are forwarded to the keyboard controller USB device as key lighting requests adhering to the Synthesia protocol.

+## Setup

+You first need to configure your system and Synthesia to support our way of routing the lighting information to KompleteSynthesia.
+Please follow [SETUP.md](SETUP.md).

+## Background and Motivation

 The entire approach and implementation is closely following a neat little Python project called [SynthesiaKontrol](https://github.com/ojacques/SynthesiaKontrol).

 Kudos and many thanks to Olivier Jacques [@ojacques] for sharing!

 The inspiration for re-implementing this as a native macOS appllication struck me when I had a bit of a hard time getting that original Python project to build on a recent system as it would not run on anything beyond Python 3.7 for me.
 Another driver here is that I always took great pleasure from controlling hardware via code.

 Some HID bits are taken from the original work of @donniebreve.